jiashenC/jiashenC.github.io/index.md

 * Georgia Institute of Technology (2016.01 - present)
   B.Sc, M.Sc, and Ph.D. in CS

-* Rose-Hulman Institue of Technology (2014.08 - transfer out)
+* Rose-Hulman Institute of Technology (2014.08 - transfer out)
   B.Sc in CS